 Joe Darcy (MBA ’20) used to coach high school students in hockey in Harlem in New York, putting together the team’s strategies and plays.

-Now he is developing a business playbook at UNC: He aspires to spur the growth of startups in the cool world of venture capital.
+He went on to develop a business playbook at UNC Kenan-Flagler Business School: He aspires to spur the growth of startups in the cool world of venture capital.

 He draws parallels between business and sport.
 “The dynamics of a team, growing towards a common goal over a season, align with startups,” says Darcy, who has played hockey since childhood.
 “You flex the same muscles in startup land as when you’re an athlete.”